fazreil/hotel/PITCHME.md

 Display functions are:
 - display_a_customer function
+  - r_number is passed as a parameter indicating the room owner
 - display_all_customer function
+- show_customer function

++++

 ### The Hotel Class
 In the next few slides, we will discuss about the Hotel Class.
 This include some of the major context relevant to the program: